39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) 9

-144. The average temperature of Monday, Tuesday, and Wednesday is 42°C. The average temperature of Tuesday, Wednesday, and Thursday is 43°C. If Thursday’s temperature is 44°C, what was the temperature on Monday?
+144. The average temperature of Monday, Tuesday, and Wednesday is 42°C. The average of Tuesday, Wednesday, and Thursday is 43°C. If Thursday’s temperature is 44°C, what is Monday’s temperature?

 (a) 41°C